-Chapter 4.
+Chapter 5.
 Medical Management of Young Children with Possible or Established ASD

-4.A.
+5.A.
 Health Evaluations for Young Children with Possible or Established ASD

 This section provides recommendations about both general and specific evaluations of health status for children with ASD.
-The health assessment methods evaluated in this section are not used to identify or diagnose ASD.
+In contrast to the behavioral diagnostic assessment and evaluation methods reviewed in Chapter 3, the health assessment methods evaluated in this section are not used to identify or diagnose ASD.
 There is currently no specific laboratory, imaging, electrophysiological or other medical tests that can be used to establish the diagnosis of ASD.
+There are current research studies that suggest that with further study, neurophysiologic measures in early childhood might be eventually shown to have utility in early diagnosis.

-There are several reasons why it is important for young children with possible or established ASD to be seen by a medical professional.
+There are several well-accepted reasons why it is important for young children with possible or established ASD to be seen by a medical professional.
 Associated medical conditions need to be considered that might impact the child's health and response to early intervention.
 In addition, considering the etiology or cause of the developmental disorder is important as it may impact the child's prognosis or need for further medical or genetic work-up and other identifiable conditions that might impact the child's health.